 Before giving your coworker feedback, ask yourself a few questions.
 This will help you identify what your end goal is for the feedback, and how this conversation will get you both there.

-Feedback is difficult and it can be easy to make a mistake and come off terribly when giving your coworker feedback.
+Even if your workplace has a strong feedback culture, feedback is difficult and it can be easy to make a mistake and come off terribly when giving your coworker feedback.
 Maybe you act like you’re an expert in their field, or you try to pull rank, or you imply they know less than they do -- all and any of which will make your coworker less likely to listen to you, and think of you as kind of a jerk.

 But with a little forethought, you can even manage to bring up these issues without wanting to die inside, or making your coworker feel bad.
 Think back to that end goal: is it for your coworker to begin doing something in a more efficient manner, or is it a behavior you’re hoping to encourage them to modify?
 If it’s a behavior, remember that we’re all human, and sometimes working with others can be a little tricky.